KAMILA's BOOK has been re-edited .. NEW VERSION can be previewed and bought here (available in E-Book form also) : www.blurb.com/b/4664202-kamila…

 As for the models, I guess we choose them in accordance with the result we want.
 An elegant girl will look elegant in a photo too!

 I suppose one also needs a minimum understanding of the camera, but possibly less than some may claim.
 I never felt that any of the "greats" of photography were above all technically proficient, other than in terms of lighting and composition.
 The more I visit galleries, museums and exhibitions, the more convinced I become of this.
 It's annoying to those that spend hours fine tuning and perfecting their technique, but that is not what art is all about.
-When an artist splashes paint on a canvas with a bucket and steps on it or Yoko Ono throws tomatoes on the wall, there is no special methodology involved, yet these are at the forefront of what the world considers art and creativity today.
-Of course these are extreme examples chosen so as to underline the point, but I think that art has more to do with impact and what feelings are evoked than with any special methods or technique.
+When an artist such as Pollock splashes paint on a canvas with a bucket and steps on it or Yoko Ono throws tomatoes on the wall, there is no special methodology involved, yet these are at the forefront of what the world considers art and creativity today.
+Of course these are extreme examples chosen so as to underline the point, but I think that art has more to do with impact and what feelings are evoked than with any special methods or technique used.

 The "cigarettes", the "wine" ..